Anikthedev-Official/Kukur-panel/README.md

 # Kukur-panel
 A mc server hosting panel made by me its soo so so simple to run it (and pull it.
-It uses python flask and)
+It uses python flask, java (ofc) and docker and no hasty things about users, database and etc. just straight to the point)
 ```
 docker run -d -p 8080:8080 \
   -v /home/yoiwannajinksbegam/server:/app/server \